gatheall/update-nessusrc/README.md

 * Commandline arguments take precedence over variables defined in a script configuration file, which in turn take precedence over variables defined in the script itself.
 For example, you can disable all plugin categories by using the commandline argument `-c ""`.
 * *Plugin categories, families, and risk factors are considered together when deciding whether to include plugins.*  For example, choosing `-c denial -f "SMTP problems" -r "High"` will run only denial of service attacks for high-risk vulnerabilities specifically associated with SMTP servers.
 * To negate a range of plugin ids, prefix the first id only with '!'; eg, `!10000-100010`.
 * Nessus will run plugins in the category `settings` as needed regardless of what's in the configuration file.
-These plugins only update the knowledge bases; they do not actually send any packets.
+These plugins are required to initialize knowledge bases; they do not generally send any packets.
 * The `'--top20'` option on one hand and the '--categories'`, `'--families'`, and `'--risks'` options on the other are mutually exclusive.
 * Plugins explicitly excluded will never be used regardless of the other variables or commandline options.
 * Multiple categories / families / risks / plugin ids can be specified  either by a comma-delimited string or by multiple argument pairs.
 For example, `-c "settings,infos"` is equivalent to `-c settings -c infos`.